Excalibur Parking Fee in 2023 (Tips & Tricks)

-The venue hosts three permanent shows and includes a pool area, enormous spa and fitness center, numerous restaurants, and a large food court.
+The venue hosts three permanent shows and includes a pool area, an enormous spa and fitness center, numerous restaurants, and a large food court.
 Even though Excalibur is one of the oldest of the major hotels on the Strip, it’s still a big draw for those visiting Las Vegas.

-Self-Parking Cost at Excalibur Las Vegas
+Self-Parking Fee at Excalibur Las Vegas (Excalibur Parking)

 As part of the MGM Resort family, Excalibur was subject to the company’s decision in 2016 to begin charging all of its visitors, even hotel guests, to use its parking facilities.
 This caused most of the other hotels on the Strip to institute a paid parking fee as well.

-Self-Parking Rates at Excalibur Las Vegas
+Self-Park Rates at Excalibur Las Vegas

 Note: Nevada residents get slightly longer to park for free at Excalibur, three hours in total, though only if they can provide valid identification, such as a driver’s license.